Colorado passes first US right to repair legislation for farmers

 Colorado Governor Jared Polis has 10 days to sign the bill into law and he is expected to do so, according to a spokesperson.

-Equipment makers have generally required customers to use their authorized dealers for repairs to machines like combines and tractors.
+Equipment makers have generally required customers to use their authorized dealers for repairs to machines such as combines and tractors.

 Equipment makers worry the legislation may allow farmers to override certain safety systems or emissions controls, said Eric Wareham, a North American Equipment Dealers Association vice president.